MarioVilas/winappdbg/doc/source/index.rst

 * `Radare <http://radare.nopcode.org>`_ is a console based multiplatform disassembler, debugger and reverse engineering framework.
 Python is among the languages supported for plugins and scripting.
 * `uhooker <http://www.coresecurity.com/content/open-source-projects#Uhooker>`_ is a Python library to implement function hooks in other processes.
 While its functionality overlaps with some of *WinAppDbg*, the hooks implementation of *uhooker* is superior.
 Unfortunately the last update was in 2007. :(

-See also the wonderful `Python Arsenal for RE <http://dsecrg.com/files/pub/pdf/Python%20arsenal%20for%20RE%201.1.pdf>`_ for an up to date reference of security related Python tools.
+See also the wonderful `Python Arsenal for RE <http://pythonarsenal.erpscan.com/>`_ for an up to date reference of security related Python tools (also available in `PDF <http://dsecrg.com/files/pub/pdf/Python%20arsenal%20for%20RE%201.1.pdf>`_ format).